March 23, 2020

 Staying home helps health care workers and other front-line workers

 Both national and local officials around the globe have instituted stay–at–home orders.
-Staying home helps reduce the spread of COVID-19 and helps our team members and all other essential workers stay safe, doing the jobs that are so crucial right now.
+Staying home helps reduce the spread of COVID-19 and helps our health care workers and all other essential employees stay safe, performing the jobs that are so crucial right now.
 This means only leaving the house for necessities, such as food and prescriptions.

 The virus is now primarily spread from person-to-person in the community, meaning it is out there and no longer contained and you can potentially be exposed if you visit public places.

 Every trip out into the community puts you and others at risk, so it’s important to stay home as much as possible.
 If you do have to go to the grocery store or pharmacy for essentials, follow measures to protect yourself, including new guidelines to wear a cloth face covering.

 “Staying home as much as you can ensures you are doing your part to fight the spread of coronavirus,” says Dr. Varga.

 From what we know, most COVID-19 cases are mild for young adults, but it’s important to know what to do just in case you experience severe symptoms.
 If you experience any of the following symptoms, you should go to the emergency room or call 911.*

 - Difficulty breathing or shortness of breath